 Location.
 43° 44.828′ N, 73° 2.842′ W. Marker is near Pittsford, Vermont, in Rutland County.
 Marker is on U.S. 7, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Pittsford VT 05763, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Hammond Covered Bridge (approx. 1.9 miles away); Kendrick Dam, Pond, Mill, and Ice House (approx. 2.2 miles away); The Vermont Sanatorium (approx. 2.9 miles away); Pittsford's Iron Industry (approx. 2.9 miles away); Brandon Civil War MemorialStephen A. Douglas (approx. 4.4 miles away); a different marker also named Stephen A. Douglas (approx. 4.4 miles away); Brandon Training School (approx. 5.3 miles away).
 Touch for a list and map of all markers in Pittsford.

 Also see . . .
 Fort Vengeance Monument Site (Wikipedia).
 (Submitted on July 11, 2019, by Steve Stoessel of Niskayuna, New York.)

 Credits.
 This page was last revised on July 15, 2019.
-This page originally submitted on July 11, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 43 times since then.
+It was originally submitted on July 11, 2019, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 68 times since then and 20 times this year.
 Photos: 1, 2, 3. submitted on July 11, 2019, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.